BelmudesLSB/belmudeslucas.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave: Hello there, I'm Lucas"
+title: ":wave: Hello there, I'm Lucas!"
 author_profile: true
 redirect_from:
   - /about/